amruta-thakur/adapt-customHotgraphic/README.md

 # adapt-customHotgraphic

-**Hot Graphic** is a *presentation component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).
+**Custom Hot Graphic** is a *presentation component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).
 When a learner clicks on a hot spot within the image, a pop-up is displayed that consists of text with an image.
-[Visit the **Hot Graphic** wiki](https://github.com/adaptlearning/adapt-contrib-hotgraphic/wiki) for more information about its functionality and for explanations of key properties.

 ##Installation

 As one of Adapt's *[core components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#components),* **Hot Graphic** is included with the [installation of the Adapt framework](https://github.com/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework#installation) and the [installation of the Adapt authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-Adapt-Origin).

-* If **Hot Graphic** has been uninstalled from the Adapt framework, it may be reinstalled.
+* If **Custom Hot Graphic** has been uninstalled from the Adapt framework, it may be reinstalled.
 With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
 `adapt install adapt-customHotgraphic`